gatsbyjs/homepage-starters/plugins/datocms-plugin/README.md

 [View the Demo](https://gatsbydatocmshomepage.gatsbyjs.io/)

+**Note:**
+This is the JavaScript version of DatoCMS homepage starter codebase.
+A functionally identical TypeScript version is also maintained and can be found on [GitHub](https://github.com/gatsbyjs/gatsby-starter-datocms-homepage-ts).

 ## Quick start

 You will need a new or existing DatoCMS project to use this starter and will be asked for a Read-only API token as well as the [environment][] during installation.